tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/防盗链_intl.md

-## Feature Description
+## Description of the Feature
-Tencent Cloud COS supports hotlink protection.
-It is recommended that you configure the blacklist/whitelist in Hotlink Protection Settings in the console for security protection.
+Tencent Cloud COS has hotlink protection, and it is recommended that you configure the blacklist/whitelist in Hotlink Protection Settings in the console for security protection purpose.
 <span id="Case of Hotlinking"></span>
 ## Case of Hotlinking
 User A uploaded the image resource `1.jpg` in COS, got the access link `http://test-1250000000.cosgz.myqcloud.com/1.jpg`, and embedded the image in his web page `http://a.com/a.html`, which can be accessed normally.
 User B saw the image on `a.com` and embedded the link of `1.jpg` in his web page `http://b.com/b.html` which can also display the image normally.
-In the above case, A's image resource `1.jpg` was hotlinked by B. Being unaware that the resource on COS was continuously used by B's web page, A paid extra traffic fees, resulting in cost loss.
+In the above case, A's image `1.jpg` was hotlinked by B. A was not aware of its COS resource was continuously used by B's web page and A paid for the extra traffic cost.

 ## How to Determine Hotlink Protection
 Hotlink protection is determined by Referer in the request Header: